 The products you purchase from retail stores, wholesalers, supermarkets, or specialty outlets are manufactured with implicit guarantees such as:

 If a purchased product causes injury or property damage when it has been used in an appropriate manner, you may have a claim that will enable you to recover damages via a personal injury suit.
-In fact, if you have been loaned or given a defective product you may also file a products liability claim.
+In fact, if you have been loaned or given a defective product you may also file a product liability claim.

 The elite team of Chicago personal injury lawyers from Phillips Law Offices will assess the nature and damages associated with your injury.
 From there, we will file a claim against the manufacturer or party who is responsible for the flaw in the product.